rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

             session.name.set = string ‹name› ≫ 0

         This controls the session name.
-By default this is set to :term:`system.hostname` + ':' + term:`system.pid`.
-Like term:`session.path`, once the session is active this cannot be changed
+By default this is set to :term:`system.hostname` + ':' + :term:`system.pid`.
+Like :term:`session.path`, once the session is active this cannot be changed